 Problems with the Evaporative Emission Control (EVAP) System will trigger these codes if fuel vapor is failing to escape from the fuel tank.
 These issues are commonly related to leaks, and experienced technicians can find the exact location of the leak to find the part in need of repair.

 A catalytic converter code usually is triggered when the converter needs replaced.
 If your vehicle senses leaking coolant or burning oil, these ECU fault codes will be triggered to indicate that the oxygen sensors have noticed an inefficiency with the catalytic converter.

 P0133, P0135, P0141

 These oxygen sensor codes are set off with the malfunctioning of the oxygen sensor itself, or with the oxygen heater circuit that heats the O2 sensor upon starting a car.
 If either of these sensors experience problems, your vehicle may experience a lower fuel economy due to a problem with the fuel mixture or air/fuel ratio.

 Detecting ECU Fault Codes at My Auto Solutions

 At My Auto Solutions, our experienced technicians use ECU fault codes to find the exact problems that vehicles experience, so that they can locate the parts in need of repair.
-Located in Duluth, Georgia we provide a 100% guarantee on remanufactured parts, and aim to give our customers high quality car repairs and a money-saving alternative from dealership repairs.
+Located in Buford, Georgia we provide a 100% guarantee on remanufactured parts, and aim to give our customers high quality car repairs and a money-saving alternative from dealership repairs.